Various Practices That Can Trigger A Medicaid Fraud Investigation For Healthcare Providers and Recipients

 These actions will compound your problems and make your defense more difficult.

-Your chances of a favorable outcome increase dramatically if you begin your defense early in this or other type of health care fraud case.
-The government authorities have already invested considerable time and resources in gathering evidence and building the case against you.
-They are ahead of the game – and the sooner your defense team gets involved the better your chances.
-You need an experienced and dedicated legal team of New York Medicaid fraud lawyers to beat the fraud investigators at their own game.
+Your chances of a favorable outcome increase dramatically if you begin your defense early in this or other types of health care or Medicaid fraud cases.
+The government authorities have invested considerable time and resources to gather evidence to prosecute fraud and build their fraud investigation case against you.
+They are ahead of the game – and the sooner your defense team gets involved, the better your chances.
+You need an experienced and dedicated legal team of NY Medicaid fraud lawyers to beat the fraud investigators at their own game.

 - Routinely represent Medicaid providers investigated by the Medicaid Fraud Control Unit.
-In a recent case, we represented several providers each accused of stealing over a million dollars from Medicaid.
-We settled the case administratively, and the clients were not charged.
+In a recent case, we represented several providers, each accused of stealing over a million dollars from Medicaid.
+We settled the cases administratively, and there were no criminal prosecutions.

-- Successfully represented a defendant in NY federal court in a multi-million Medicaid fraud conspiracy case, securing a non-prison sentence.
+- Successfully represented a defendant in NY federal court in a multi-million Medicaid fraud investigation and conspiracy case, securing a non-jail time sentence.

 - Represented home care agencies, transportation companies, and medical practices in fraud investigations by state and federal authorities.

 - Represented Medicaid providers in administrative actions taken by the Office of Medicaid Inspector General.
-In a recent case on appeal we convinced the OMIG to reverse its decision to exclude our client, a healthcare provider, from participating in Medicaid Programs.
+In a recent case on appeal, we convinced the Office of Medicaid Inspector General to reverse its decision to exclude our client, a healthcare provider, from participating in a Medicaid Program.

-Our lawyers have represented hundreds of clients investigated and prosecuted for health benefits fraud such as Medicaid Fraud or Family Health Plus Fraud.
+Our lawyers have represented hundreds of clients investigated and prosecuted for health benefits, Medicaid benefits fraud, and Medicaid provider fraud, such as Family Health Plus Fraud or Medicaid Fraud.

-If you are a Medicaid Recipient here are some of the things that can trigger Medicaid fraud investigation:
+If you are a Medicaid Recipient, here are some of the things that can trigger a Medicaid fraud investigation:

 - Providing false information on the Medicaid application (lying or concealing information about income, assets, etc.)